ovh/docs/pages/platform/kubernetes-k8s/backing-up-cluster-with-velero/guide.en-us.md

 > [!primary]
 >
-> If you look attentively to the deployment part of this manifest, you will see that we have defined a `.spec.strategy.type`.
+> Pay attention to the deployment part of this manifest, you will see that we have defined a `.spec.strategy.type`.
 It specifies the strategy used to replace old Pods by new ones, and we have set it to `Recreate`, so all existing Pods are killed before new ones are created.
 >
 > We do so as the Storage Class we are using, `csi-cinder-high-speed`, only supports a `ReadWriteOnce`, so we can only have one pod writing on the Persistent Volume at any given time.